 Range of runs: 15% green, 46% blue, 27% red and 12% black

 It's self catering at Le Hameau du Borsat.
-Each apartment comes with a kitchenette featuring two hot plates, an oven and a microwave.
+Each apartment comes with a kitchenette featuring two hot plates, an oven or microwave/grill.
 Head down to the local market and stop by the patisserie on your way back to grab everything you'll need to cook up whatever you want.

 The apartments here are ideal for holidaymakers on a budget.
 The studios* and studio cabins are great for couples or smaller groups, while the apartments are perfect for slightly bigger groups of up to six people.